xuelongmu/TreeSpawner/README.md

 # Tree Spawner Project

-This is a application that demonstrates spawning large numbers of trees at randomly generated locations and dimensions.
+This is a small application for spawning large numbers of trees at randomly generated locations and dimensions.

 [Demo video can be viewed here.](https://youtu.be/_Iyv76pFPLo)